 It is super awesome, though.

 The quintessential garden wedding.
 Tea time anyone?
-Ok, that was lame.
-Totally in love with this place, though.
-Those dog statues tho.
+Ok, that was an awful dad joke.
+Totally in love with this place, though (especially the dog statues).

 Great views of the Capitol and a side benefit of no one having ever heard of it.